 Back to contents

 Not every bench needs the same bonding workflow.
 Some stations mostly repair phone displays.
 Some live in a rework room where similar jobs repeat all week.
 Some sit inside a process lab, where the goal is to prove a stable method before volume begins.
-The same machine can appear in all three places, but the reason it earns its place changes from one scene to another.
+The same ACF bonding machine can appear in all three places, but the reason it earns its place changes from one scene to another.

 That is why the buying conversation around an ACF bonding machine should not stop at headline capability.
 Does the bench need tight local heat?
 Does it need flexible visual alignment?
 Does it need a calmer rhythm for repeated cable work?
 Does it need easy documentation and repeatability?
 Those questions usually matter more than the top number on the screen.